Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/signal-event-reference.md

 ### Configuration Response Content

-This event is dispatched on the event hub when a configuration change is processed.
+This event is dispatched on the Event Hub when a configuration change is processed.
 If a change occurs, the listener updates the privacy status.

 #### Event details